-What Happens After a Failure to Appear?
+What Happens After Failure to Appear in Court?

 Following a failure to appear for a court date, a Judge might issue a warrant for your arrest.
 Because of the nature of such warrants, you may be unaware that an arrest might occur, which could be just as frightening as facing any consequences you may have been initially charged with.